Splitting of the Breast: Psychology

 According to academic Cristopher Smith, until his clash with Leliel, Shinji managed to become a man and fit into the "hegemonic hetero-masculinity" like a typical robot-anime protagonist.
 In one scene, for example, Shinji contemplates his hand, clasping his fingers and saying the masculine-language phrase yosh ("all right").
-Writers Yokohama Yūji and Yūichirō Oguro noted hands are an important motif in Evangelion, often indicating an inflection point; Oguro wrote: "Hands are the tools humans use to communicate with others and the outside world, whether they are loving each other or hurting each other".
+Writers Yokohama Yūji and Yūichirō Oguro noted hands are an important motif in Evangelion, often indicating an inflection point; Oguro wrote, "Hands are the tools humans use to communicate with others and the outside world, whether they are loving each other or hurting each other".
 Smith noted Shinji is trapped inside an "empty, womblike" void and curls up in a fetal position in a uterine bath of oxygenating liquid inside the Eva.
 After that, he is passively dependent on women—Misato, Ritsuko, and Yui—to save him.
-According to Oguro, the fact the male protagonist displays masculinity before the battle and is then sucked into the mother's womb symbolizes the series' skepticism about the value of masculinity.
-Newspaper Mainichi Shimbun noted a close contact between an Evangelion and an Angel "would have resulted in combat" in a normal anime.
+According to Oguro, the fact that the male protagonist displays masculinity before the battle and is then sucked into the mother's womb symbolizes the series' skepticism about the value of masculinity.
+Newspaper Mainichi Shimbun noted that a close contact between an Evangelion and an Angel "would have resulted in combat" in a normal anime.
 According to Newtype magazine, the series follows the path inaugurated by Gundams character Amuro Ray, due to which, male protagonists of mecha anime have gradually become less heroic.
+Furthermore, for writer Álvaro Arbonés, despite the common fan perception of Shinji's character as weak, he stayed stable and assertive until "Splitting of the Breast".